simonpainter/pyflare/README.md

 # config.json

 You will need to create a config.json file in the same folder as pyflare.py - this file must be json formatted and contain the following 4 elements.
-Note the curley braces are not to be included.
+Note the curly braces are not to be included.
 ```
 {
 	"email": "{the email address on your Cloudflare account}",